kinsleykajiva/janus-server-java-sdk/ReadMe.md

 This SDK is continually evolving, and while comprehensive, it may not cover all scenarios.
 I recognize room for improvement and encourage contributions from the community.
 If you have suggestions, feel free to create a pull request.

+## How to use ?
+There are two way to use this you can :
+- copy all the files from the sdk package and paste into your project folder structure.
+- import the `.jar` from` build/libs` folder the target files is `build/libs/janus-server-sdk-{version}.jar`

 # Janus Streaming Plugin API